Vaccine Injuries from COVID-19 Shots Fill Hospitals as U.S. Government Lies and Claims a “Pandemic of Unvaccinated”

 Israel Now Has More COVID Infections Per Capita Than Any Country in the World, Even as “Booster Shots” Are Being Widely Administered There

-3 September 2021The original source of this article is Health Impact NewsCopyright © Brian Shilhavy, Health Impact News, 2021
+5 July 2021The original source of this article is Vaccine Impact NewsCopyright © Brian Shilhavy, Vaccine Impact News, 2021